 Tea growth and productivity is mainly controlled by water availability.
 Drought is responsible for a 14-20 per cent reduction in yield and 6-19 per cent mortality of tea plants (Cheruiyot et al. 2008).
 In addition, under drought conditions, photo inhibition could reduce source capacity and thereby impose a source- limitation on tea yield (Mohotti and Lawlor 2002).
 Although the total annual rainfall in most rain-fed tea-growing areas is generally sufficient, its uneven, bimodal distribution due to monsoonal seasonality often limits annual tea yield, leading to a continuous dry period of about 2–3 months (Jaetzold and Schmidt, 1982).

 In temperate regions with insufficient rainfall, tea plantations require supplementary irrigation to meet their water needs.
 In addition, tea cultivation areas are expanding rapidly and a large proportion of this expansion is taking place in areas whose major limitation is soil moisture and therefore, water deficit is, and will continue to be, a major limiting factor in tea production (Cheruiyot et al. 2008).
 High transpiration rates from extensive tea canopies cause significant soil water deficits which are responsible for decreased leaf expansion rates (Stephens and Carr 1993).
-Transpiration is closely linked to photosynthesis, which is Responsible for the growth of young leaves and forms the economic yield of tea (Anandacoomaraswamy et al. 2000).
+Transpiration is closely linked to photosynthesis, which is responsible for the growth of young leaves and forms the economic yield of tea (Anandacoomaraswamy et al. 2000).

 In well-watered plants, young leaves show a significantly lower diffusion resistance than old leaves, while in water-stressed plants young leaves always exhibit a higher diffusion resistance than old leaves (Sandanam et al. 1981).
 Interestingly, in the young leaves of greenhouse-grown tea which had developed under water stress, acclimation to drought conditions occurred that was well reflected in their more stable photochemistry, water relations and an efficient antioxidant defence system compared with the mature leaves (Hajiboland and Bastani 2012).

 The global weather change has become unpredictable, creating uncertainty in agricultural production, with the production of tea being no exception (FAO 2016).
-Changes in temperature, rainfall, and the occurrence of extreme weather events such as drought and high-intensity rainfall have adversely affected yield and production of tea in recent decades (de Costa et al. 2007, Wijeratne et al. 2007).
+Changes in temperature, rainfall, and the occurrence of extreme weather events such as drought and high-intensity rainfall have adversely affected yield and production of tea in recent decades (De Costa et al. 2007, Wijeratne et al. 2007).
 Drought events in the region are primarily due to a weak south- west monsoon on the Indian sub-continent, leading to a failure of wet season rainfall (FAO 2016).
 Drought affects both the quantity and quality of tea, leading to a considerable loss of export earnings and production costs also increase during drought due to the need for additional inputs (Wijeratne and Fordham 1996).
 Temperature increases of 0.4 to 3.0°C are also predicted while rainfall is expected to increase with an uneven pattern of distribution (FAO 2016).
 The intensity of these climate impacts on tea production will likely vary across the major tea growing regions, in low-, up- and mid-country areas (Wijeratne et al. 2007).

 The reviewed literature highlights that climate variability, particularly changes in rainfall patterns and temperature, poses significant risks to agricultural productivity in India.
 While some regions show increasing rainfall trends, others face declining patterns, leading to uneven impacts across the country.
 Both extreme weather events and subtle climatic shifts can adversely affect crop yields, especially during critical growth stages.
 As climate-induced uncertainties continue to rise, understanding and mitigating these impacts through adaptive practices and policy interventions becomes increasingly important for sustaining agricultural livelihoods, particularly in vulnerable developing region.